 Slope Rating indicates the measurement of relative difficulty of a course for players who are not scratch golfers compared to the Course Rating.
 Slope Rating is computed from the difference between the Bogey Rating (playing difficulty for the bogey golfer) and Course Rating.

 Fair handicapping depends upon full and accurate information regarding a player’s potential scoring ability as reflected by a complete scoring record.
-Every player must be responsible for posting ALL acceptable scores as outline below.
+Every player must be responsible for posting ALL acceptable scores, on the day the round was played, as outline below.
 Please note that the Tour will automatically post all rounds from Tour events to your record.

 - All 9 hole scores, all 18 hole scores played under The Rules of Golf on courses with a Course and Slope Rating